 We had the pleasure of chatting with Katie Massy, founder of Women Who Farm, to talk about her inspirations and challenges.

 We spoke with Phil Haynes of Stone Barns about the intricate details of a day at the farm to better understand the hard work that goes into animal husbandry.

 Our food system is in need of a wide variety of skillsets.
 As job options in food sustainability expand, how can you tie your work to our growing movement?

-The holiday season is officially upon us, along with the flurry of winter giving.
+The holidays are officially upon us.
 There are plenty of opportunities to give thoughtful, unique gifts that can't necessarily be wrapped up in a package!
-We've outlined a few options for you to make the giving season a little simpler.
+We've outlined a few options that make the giving season simpler.

-Though you might think Instagram is simply about pretty pictures, the social media platform is very dynamic and is used in a variety of different ways.
-We took some time to compile a list of 10 food-centric Instagrammers that we think make a positive impact in the food system through their work.
+We compiled a list of 10 food-centric Instagrammers that we think make a positive impact in the food system through their work - check them out!